jboydt/thepanel/docs/fall-2021/panelists.md

 Started at Butte College, transferred to Chico State.
 Graduated with Chemistry and Math degrees.

-Learned Python at work, became a software engineer on the job.
+Learned Javascript at work, became a software engineer on the job.
 Now runs a team of software engineers for a large bank.

 ---